 If the uni hasn't updated your status on UCAS track don't to worry too much as sometimes it can take a little time.

 If this is your situation, the only way you won't be headed to university this year is if you decide that uni is no longer the right choice for you.
 In this case, you'll need to ring the uni up and let them know you won't be accepting their offer so the can give it to someone else.

-If you can't contain your excitement about starting your uni adventure, start preparing what to take with you now!
+If you can't contain your excitement about starting your uni adventure, start preparing what to take to uni now!

 Everything went better than expected

 If you managed to snag even better A Level grades than expected then it might be worth taking a look at something called 'Adjustment' – a new UCAS scheme for people just like you!

 You can apply for Adjustment here – essentially, it allows you to hold your firm offer while you look for another university or a higher entry course if that's something you'd like to do.

 If you got better results than you expected, it's likely a few more doors will be open to you, and UCAS are giving students the opportunity to scope these out before making a final decision.